igorganich/damn-vulnerable-defi-halmos/README.md

 This material should be considered as a tutorial about possibilities of using Halmos against CTFs or building attacks on smart contracts.

+A comparison with fuzzing techniques using Foundry fuzzing and Echidna in the context of Damn Vulnerable DeFi solutions was also described.

 WARNING: This repository is still in progress, so there may not be solutions for all problems.

 # Prerequisites